ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 - **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**: The submitted program source code must pass all of GatorGrader's checks by, for instance, ensuring that it produces the correct output and has all of the required characteristics.
 The technical writing must pass all of GatorGrader's checks about, for instance, use of the required Markdown language features for technical writing.
-For this component of the grade for an engineering effort, the project will receive a percentage, ranging from 0 to 100, that corresponds to the percentage of GatorGrader checks that automatically pass inside of a GitHub Actions build for a project.
+For this component of an engineering effort's grade, the project will receive a percentage, ranging from 0 to 100, that corresponds to the percentage of GatorGrader checks that pass inside of the project's last before-the-deadline GitHub Actions build.

 - **Proactive Programming Skills of Either :fontawesome-solid-check: or :fontawesome-solid-xmark:**: An engineering effort will also receive a